Name: Seduction Queen

 The TTSC’s Authorised Representative Heart Thoroughbreds are thrilled to offer shares in this brown filly by multiple Group 1 winner Kermadec with his first crop of foals turning two years-old next month on the first day of August.

 As a racehorse Kermadec displayed a brilliant turn-of-foot winning the 2014 Group 3 VRC Carbine Stakes (1600 m.) at Flemington, beating home subsequent multiple Group 1 winner Stratum Star (2015 Rupert Clark 1400 m. & 2016 Kingston Town 1800 m.).

-After multiple Group 1 placings in the 2015 VRC Australian Guineas (1600 m.) and in the 2015 ATC George Ryder (1500 m.), Kermadec came with strong finishing burst to mow down the leaders for a comfortable one-and three-quarter length win in the 2015 Group 1 ATC Doncaster Handicap (1600 m.).
+After multiple Group 1 placings in the 2015 VRC Australian Guineas (1600 m.) and the 2015 ATC George Ryder (1500 m.), Kermadec came with strong finishing burst to mow down the leaders for a comfortable one-and three-quarter length win in the 2015 Group 1 ATC Doncaster Handicap (1600 m.).
 The horse finished off his 2015 campaign with another soft victory, as a short priced favourite, in winning the ATC George Main Stakes (1600 m.) beating home 2014 Group 1 VRC Melbourne Cup winner Protectionist.

 The following season Kermadec trained on to be placed three times at Group 1 level, with the horses most admiral performance coming in the ATC George Ryder Stakes when he pushed Winx (by Street Cry) when second by a length-and-half.

-This filly is out of Seduction Line, a proven producer, being the dam of Snippets Land (by Snippetson) a dual Listed winner in the 2015 Canberra National Sprint (1400 m.) and the 2018 Spear Chief (1400 m.) at the Sunshine Coast.
+This filly is out of Seduction Line, a proven producer being the dam of five winners that include Snippets Land (by Snippetson) a dual Listed winner in the 2015 Canberra National Sprint (1400 m.) and the 2018 Spear Chief (1400 m.) at the Sunshine Coast.
 Snippets Land’s most credentialed win came in the 2016 Doomben BRC Sprint over (1350 m.) at Group 3 level beating home handy gallopers Religify and Artlee.